 Door-to-door mobile picture framing service for the Leeds & Wetherby area

-Many customers have asked Polkadot Pictures & Framing to frame souvenir art from their travels abroad.
+Many customers have asked Polkadot Pictures & Framing to frame art from their travels abroad.
 Here is a selection of these often fascinating items.

 This picture of a crane, from China, was created out of tissue paper.
 It was framed without a mount, using spacers to keep the delicate tissue paper away from the glass.

 The picture of these Nepalese sherpas was framed using a mount with a black bevelled edge in order to tone with the black border of the painting, which was painted on to fabric.